codedbythaths/scrimba-google-clone/README.md

 # scrimba-google-clone

-A Google.com homepage clone built as part of the Scrimba Frontend Developer Career Path.
+A pixel polish clone of the Google homepage to practise layout, spacing and accessibility.

+## Tech
+- HTML, CSS, a sprinkle of JS

+##
+Recap CSS syntax, inline vs block, Margins, Padding, Borders, Divs, Classes and Flexbox